PeppyDays/learn-rust-with-tests/src/rust_fundamentals/concurrency.md

 ## The Second Requirement: Faster Website Checker with Multiple Threads

-Now we have a concurrent website checker, but it can be throttled when there are many tasks to do.
-Basically the code we wrote only uses a single thread.
+Now we have a concurrent website checker, but it can be throttled when there are many tasks to perform.
+The code we wrote essentially uses only a single thread.
 Remember that when we use `std::thread::sleep`, it blocks the thread, and we can only run one task at a time on that thread.
-This means that if we have many websites to check, we will still be waiting for each website to respond one by one.
+This means that if we have many websites to check, we will still be waiting for each website to respond sequentially.

 We can make it even better by using multiple threads.
 This is where the Tokio runtime comes in handy.
 It allows us to run our code on multiple threads, which can significantly speed up our website checker.

 ### Write a Test First

 To make a test for multiple threads, we need to change the way we run our tests.
 Instead of using `#[tokio::test]`, we will use `#[tokio::test(flavor = "multi_thread", worker_threads = 5)]`.
 This will allow us to run our tests on multiple threads, with a maximum of five worker threads.
-If you see [here](https://docs.rs/tokio/latest/tokio/attr.test.html), you can see that the default of `#[tokio::test]` is `flavor = "current_thread"` with single-threaded.
-By setting `flavor = "multi_thread", worker_thread = 5`, we can run our tests on multiple threads.
+If you see [here](https://docs.rs/tokio/latest/tokio/attr.test.html), you can see that the default of `#[tokio::test]` is `flavor = "current_thread"` with single-threaded execution.
+By setting `flavor = "multi_thread", worker_threads = 5`, we can run our tests on multiple threads.

 ```rust,ignore
 #[tokio::test(flavor = "multi_thread", worker_threads = 5)]